 - Fresh Garlic: I recommend fresh garlic for this recipe.

 - Herbs: I use fresh herbs from my herb garden.
 This particular recipe uses fresh oregano, fresh basil, and fresh thyme.
 Dry herbs are an appropriate substitute.
-For every 1 tbsp of fresh herbs, use 1 tsp of dry herbs.
+For every 1 tablespoon of fresh herbs, use 1 teaspoon of dry herbs.

 - Pasta: I use angel hair pasta for this recipe because it cooks very rapidly.
 See the section below for other pasta options.

-- Sugar: I add 1 tbsp of sugar to this recipe.
+- Sugar: I add 1 tablespoon of sugar to this recipe.
 Omit if desired.

 - Salt to taste: I never add salt quantities because salt preference is personal and different types of salt have different saltiness levels.

 How To Make Slow Cooker Spaghetti Sauce

 Prepare all of the ingredients.
 Slice the baby portobello mushrooms, chop the onions, chop the garlic, and chop the fresh herbs.

 In a crockpot, add the ground beef, canned tomatoes, tomato paste, chopped onions, chopped garlic, chopped herbs, sugar, 2 cups water, and salt.
 Mix at the 1-hour mark.